marinofelipe/swift-package-info/README.md

 ## v1 TODO
 * [ ] Add other providers using in-memory package content.
 E.g. The direct dependencies of a Swift Package product, to help on taking better decisions when adopting a Swift Package
+* [ ] Allow passing only `--repository-url` by defaulting product and version, to first and later respectively.
 * [ ] First release

 ## Thanks